Giving My Talk

 What is the Intuition?

 A useful way to think about intuition is through the lens of a knowledge graph.
 Imagine that everything a person understands is a node in a graph, and understanding means being well-connected; the more links a concept has to other concepts, the more robustly it is understood.
-By this view, intuition is the "simplest" explanation that maximizes connectivity.
-A formal definition or an equation may be technically precise, but it often connects to very few existing nodes for most audiences, and what is weakly linked is quickly forgotten.
+By this view, intuition is the simplest explanation that maximizes connectivity.
+A formal definition or an equation may be technically precise, but it often connects to few central nodes in most audiences' graphs, and what is weakly linked is quickly forgotten.
 A good intuition, by contrast, borrows the connectivity of something the audience already knows well, showing that the new concept is really just a familiar idea in disguise.

 More is Sometimes Less

 This is particularly true for talks, though it applies to writing as well.
-I often find myself getting excited about a topic and wandering into rabbit holes; side details, edge cases, subtleties that matter to me but lose the audience.
-The enthusiasm is genuine, but it works against communication.
+I often find myself getting excited about a topic and wandering into rabbit holes; side details, edge cases that matter to me but lose the audience.
+The enthusiasm is real, but it works against communication.

 Interestingly, people who know less about a topic often present it better.
 A supervisor who only understands the essentials can sometimes give a clearer overview than the student who built the whole system.
 They haven't seen every dead end and aren't tempted to explain them.
 They understand only what needs to be understood, and that's exactly what they convey.